How to file for PFML

-Step 3: Once ESD approves the claim, individuals will submit weekly claims to ESD for the paid benefit.
+Step 3: Once ESD approves the claim, employees will submit weekly claims to ESD for the paid benefit.
 In order to best support employees utilizing PFML, the UW allows employees the option of using an approved time off during the same time they are receiving the PFML benefit.
-This is called a “supplemental benefit” and isn’t reported to ESD as wages paid.
+This is called a “supplemental benefit.”
+Neither employees or UW report supplemental benefits.

 Important information about supplemental benefits